 The program of new works is generated by a number of means, including new development in and around the Local Government Area.
 Council is currently developing a strategic capital works program that will provide a framework for a more structured approach to the need for capital works.
-The Long Term Financial Plan and the 2019-2020 Operational Plan and Budget provide details of Council's capital expenditure.
+The Long Term Financial Plan, 2022-23 Operational Plan and Budget provide details of Council's capital expenditure.